Drone Training

 • Display, Controller, and Aircraft Startup

-• System Setting and Status Verification
+• Status Verification

 • Takeoff